 - Biobased content

-- Licensed use of ICMA EcoLabel logo on submitted cards
+- Licensed use of ICMA EcoLabel logo on submitted cards (optional)

-In response to growing consumer and card issuer demand for green transaction and identification cards, the International Card Manufacturers Association (ICMA) EcoLabel Standard Program provides a determination of the environmental performance of a manufacturer’s cards through a third-party ecolabeling certification program.
+In response to consumer and card issuer demand for green transaction and identification cards, the International Card Manufacturers Association (ICMA) EcoLabel Standard Program provides a determination of the environmental performance of a manufacturer’s cards through a third-party ecolabeling certification program.

-ICMA’s Green Task Force developed the EcoLabel Standard Program through an open process involving card manufacturers, personalizers, suppliers and issuers internationally.
+ICMA’s Green Task Force developed the ICMA EcoLabel Standard Program through an open process involving card manufacturers, personalizers, suppliers and issuers internationally.
 The ICMA EcoLabel Standard Program initiates measurable criteria for assessing the environmental impact of cards for ICMA EcoLabel certification and conforms with global ISO principles for environmental labeling.